HydrologicEngineeringCenter/Vortex/CONTRIBUTING.md

 The Vortex repository includes the Vortex API along with several user interface utilities.
 Vortex is written in [Java](https://www.java.com/) and uses the [Gradle](https://gradle.org/) build tool.

-The JDK used for building releases is OpenJDK 8, from [Amazon Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/what-is-corretto-8.html).
+You will need JDK 8.
+The version used for building releases is OpenJDK 8, from [Amazon Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/what-is-corretto-8.html).
+The [AdoptOpenJDK](https://adoptopenjdk.net/) does not include the JavaFX library; Attempts to build with AdoptOpenJDK will fail to compile.

+This repository includes a [Gradle](https://gradle.org/) Wrapper; No Gradle installation is required.
+The JAVA_HOME environment variable should be set to a project appropriate JDK.

 ### Making Changes